 Like I mentioned before, this pass is geared toward sightseers that enjoy exhibits and aren’t looking for a bunch of guided tours.
 If that sounds like you, the Denver CityPASS can save you money and is definitely worth a look.

-If you choose the costliest attractions, you can save 34% off the regular admission prices.
+If you choose the costliest attractions, you can save up to 43% off the regular admission prices.
 That is a significant savings, which is on par with what many other sightseeing passes offer.

 Thanks so much for reading and enjoy your trip to Denver!
 Until next time, happy traveling!